MahanVeisi8/From-Chaos-to-Clarity-Denoising-Images-with-UNet-and-GANs/README.md

 - **Attention Mechanism**: Selectively refines feature extraction in the discriminator.
 - **Label Smoothing**: Encourages stable adversarial training by avoiding overly confident predictions.

----

-These models form the backbone of this denoising framework.
-Their synergy ensures effective restoration of noisy images, with the **Attention U-Net** excelling in reconstruction and the **PatchGAN** ensuring quality and consistency.

-Let me know when you're ready to discuss their **loss functions** and **training configurations**!